 TWEETs from @CWMDUMUSIC

-If you'd like to promote our next concert, you can download a poster (A4 PDF) to print and display in your window here.
+If you'd like to promote our next concert, you will be able to download a poster (A4 PDF) to print once it's available.

 Support of the Church fabric

 In 2017 St. Michael & All Angels, a Grade 2* listed building, received £800 in fees for our four concerts.
 In addition we will be able to donate a further £2500, for use in maintenance of the church fabric.